quiltedhills/htfc3-kubejs_patches/README.md

 • Tweaked the recipes for HV and MV capacitors <br/>
 • Made Uncrafting Tables non-functional <br/>
 • Made Creosote Oil usable in PNC Liquid Compressors <br/>
+• Made it impossible to summon vanilla chickens <br/>

 ### Quality of Life:
 • Various improvements to quests (wip) <br/>